odygrd/quill/README.md

   the [Benchmarks](http://github.com/odygrd/quill#performance).
 - **Asynchronous Efficiency**: Offload formatting and I/O to a background thread, keeping your main thread efficient and responsive.
+- **Minimal Header Includes**:
+  The library is designed with a clear separation between the Frontend and Backend components:
+  - **Frontend:** To log messages, you only need to include `Logger.h` and `LogMacros.h` in your source files.
+These headers are lightweight and contain minimal dependencies.
+  - **Backend:** The backend implementation is included in a single `.cpp` file.
+This design ensures that no backend code is injected into your other translation units, keeping compile times short and minimizing unnecessary dependencies.
+- **Compile-Time Optimization**: Strip out specific log levels at compile time to reduce runtime overhead and enhance performance.
 - **Customizable Formatters**: Tailor your log output with user-defined formatting patterns.
 Explore the possibilities in [Formatters](https://quillcpp.readthedocs.io/en/latest/formatters.html).
 - **Versatile Timestamps**: Select from various timestamp generation methods. `rdtsc`, `chrono`, or even `custom clocks`, ideal for simulations and more.
-- **Stack Trace Logging**: Log messages can be stored in a ring buffer, ready to be displayed on demand or in response to critical errors.
+- **Backtrace Logging**: Log messages can be stored in a ring buffer, ready to be displayed on demand or in response to critical errors.
 Learn more in [Backtrace Logging](https://quillcpp.readthedocs.io/en/latest/backtrace_logging.html)
 - **Multiple Output Sinks**: Direct logs to multiple targets, including: